Stamp Duty Calculator

 1. 1.
 Gather documents

-• SDLT unique transaction reference (UTRN)
+• SDLT unique transaction reference (UTRN) - found on your SDLT5 certificate

-• New property purchase details
+• New property purchase details and completion date

 • Old property sale completion statement

-• Bank account details for refund
+• Bank account details for refund (must be in your name)

 2. 2.
 Choose your method

-• Online (fastest): Use HMRC's SDLT service
+• Online (fastest): Use HMRC's SDLT online service at gov.uk

 3. 3.
 Submit your claim

-Include all supporting evidence and double-check figures
+Include all supporting evidence and double-check figures.
+Ensure claim is within deadline.

 4. 4.
 Wait for processing